 Matthew Cole is a Lecturer and module convenor for Competition Law and Mergers and Acquisitions.
 He also tutors on the European Union Law module.
 In 2018 he was made Director of Exams for the law school meaning he directs the process of scrutiny and approval of the Law School's assessments.
 He joined Exeter University from Cardiff University Law School.

 He has particular interests in EU competition law and the econoimc theories upon which it is based.
 He also has particular interests in the application of EU competition law to digital markets particularly in light of the Microsoft cases and the forthcoming Google decisions.

 Research group links

-Dr Matthew Cole has research interests in competition law and economic theory, specifically:
+Dr Matthew Cole has research interests in law and economics, specifically:

 - Ordoliberalism and its impact on EU competition law

 - The development of German competition law (Wettbewerbsrecht)